npalethorpe/HumanDetector/README.md

 If you'd like a working example check out the SampleWebsite.html file!

 And thats all there is to it!
 I've kept all styling to be automatically applied in the JS to make implementation easier but feel free to jump into the code and modify to suit yourself!
-I would advise that you leave the margins and sizing alone though as a lot of it is randomised so changing styling properties could very well impact how the code is displayed!.
+I would advise that you leave the margins and sizing alone though as a lot of it is randomised in the code so changing styling properties could very well impact how the UI is displayed! - what I mean is, you may balls it up.
+Have fun though! :P